nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-DorManagerPro data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually although there is an option to do so in the `export` and `import` functions.
+DorManagerPro data is saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually, although there is an option to do so in the `export` and `import` functions.

 ### Manual saving: `export`